 Forestry Extension

-The Rhode Island Woodland Partnership (RIWP): URI is a founding member of RIWP, a collaboration among foresters, landowners, conservationists, and professionals who represent public agencies, small businesses, and non-profit organizations.
+The Rhode Island Woodland Partnership (RIWP): URI is a founding member of the RIWP, a collaboration among foresters, landowners, conservationists, and professionals who represent public agencies, small businesses, and non-profit organizations.
 Partnership members share a common goal of advancing the stewardship and long-term protection of Rhode Island’s woodlands to benefit the local economy, ecological values, and community enjoyment and health.
 We welcome additional partners.

 For more information about forestry extension at URI, please contact:

-Christopher Riely, Research Associate, Forestry (criely@uri.edu)
+Christopher Riely, Forestry Specialist and Research Associate (criely@uri.edu)

 Scott McWilliams, Professor of Wildlife and Conservation Biology (srmcwilliams@uri.edu)

-Dept. Natural Resources Science
+Department of Natural Resources Science

 University of Rhode Island